KarelZe/edu/adv_ml/01_self_test.md

 Einarbeiten

-- Explain algorithm xy → Alle Algorithmen rausarbeiten
+- Explain algorithm xy → Alle Algorithmen herausarbeiten
 - Give applications for algorithm xy...
 - Compare algorithm xy with uw....
 - What are the advantages of xy over uw...